Jerome Alexander: Personality

 Elrington Ball describes Alexander as a "strongly complex character".
 He was a bitter enemy but a good friend; he was merciless towards criminals, but charitable towards the poor.
-Throughout his life he was inclined to blame his misfortunes on the machinations of his enemies, even blaming them for those disasters which to any detached observer would seem to be entirely his own fault.
+Throughout his life he was inclined to blame his misfortunes on the machinations of his enemies, even attributing to them responsibility for those disasters which to any detached observer would seem to be entirely his own fault.
 As a young barrister he was found guilty of misconduct, but as a judge prided himself on not taking bribes.
 He publicly called for the persecution of Roman Catholics, but married into an openly Catholic family.
 Burke called him a man of strong passions, but also a man of great integrity and public spirit.